 Other privileges obtained earlier included the right to due process and to be handled with respect before the verdict was passed, and similar developments now hailed as the basic rights of a citizen of a modern state.
 Of course, the catch was that only citizens counted.
 But if Antebellum America or The Apartheid Era RSA could be roughly described as democracies, then, why would the Commonwealth be that much worse?

 The nobility were quite aware of their political rights.
 While in later years of the Commonwealth this decayed into a sense of entitlement, for the first century or two it meant a living tradition of civic activity.
-This citizen spirit is perhaps most strongly shown in this exchange from one of the Sejm gatherings, that occurred between king Stephen Bathory, and an unruly noble whom he wanted to silence:
+This citizen spirit is perhaps most strongly shown in this exchange from one of the Sejm gatherings, which occurred between king Stephen Bathory and an unruly noble whom he wanted to silence:

 - The King: Shut up, you fool!The nobleman: I'm not a fool, but a citizen, who elects kings and dethrones tyrants!

 By necessity, any description of the culture and society of the Commonwealth is going to be a description of the culture and society of the noble class.
 The peasants didn't have any say in ruling the country and barely registered in any meaningful way, while the townsfolk was there mostly to provide the nobility with luxuries and other wares while, you guessed it, not having any say in ruling the country.
 Even the clergy was viewed with suspicion, as a potential threat on the noble superiority.